BrandonDonaldson4/Simple-Calculator/README.md

-# Simple Calculator (HTML and Css So Far)
+# Simple Calculator

-This project is a basic calculator layout built using HTML and CSS
+This project is a basic calculator built using HTML, CSS, and JavaScript.

-##  Completed
+## Features
-- HTML structure with display and buttons
+- Responsive calculator layout
-- CSS for layout and styling
+- Styled buttons and display

-##  Next Steps
+- Supports basic math operations: addition, subtraction, multiplication, and division
-- Add JavaScript for functionality (calculations)
+- Clear (`C`) and equals (`=`) functionality

-##  How to View
+## How to Use
-Open `index.html` in your browser
+Open `index.html` in your browser and use the calculator interface.